hristianivanov/ITJob-Finder-ASP.NET-MVC/README.md

 ## Credits

 This project is developed and maintained by Hristian Ivanov.
-It was created as a part of the ASP.NET Advanced course at SoftUni.
+It was created as a part of the graduation at school.